DunkinYeo/DancingHorse/README.md

 Test Case: Since we had implement different sensitivity according to the different zoom level, need to test in different zoom level

+[Manual zoom]
 1. Zoom level x1

 2. Zoom level x3

 3. Zoom level x4

+[Autozoom]
+1. Zoom level x1

+2. Zoom level x2~4 : can test this case by change the size of object.